MarkusH/blog/content/Development/2021-06-06__en__writing-safe-database-migrations-in-django.rst

 For those of you who have looked at migration files before, this is nothing new.
 For everyone else, let me briefly explain what you can see here:

-First, this migration depends on another one, namely migration "0001_initial" form the app "add_field".
+First, this migration depends on another one, namely migration ``0001_initial`` form the app ``add_field``.
 Which means, this migration can only ever be applied to the database, when that dependency has been applied.
 Or in reverse: when you are applying this migration, that dependency will be applied before.

 Second, you see a list of operations.
 An operation is Django's abstraction around some so called database instructions that alter your database, such as adding and removing database columns, creating and removing database tables, and more.

-The two operations here, each add a field called "field" to the models addfieldmodel1 and addfieldmodel2, respectively.
+The two operations here, each add a field called ``field`` to the models ``addfieldmodel1`` and ``addfieldmodel2``, respectively.
 The field that is added is then describe there.

-We can now use Django's sqlmigrate command to get the underlying SQL commands.
+We can now use Django's ``sqlmigrate`` command to get the underlying SQL commands.

 .. code-block:: sql